 The app supports SMS, voice, and video calls, and its Android app is available on virtually any Android platform.

 It’s not surprising that more and more people have started embracing Hangouts as a photo sharing solution.
-All the photos that you share through the app are automatically stored in Google Photos and can be easily accessed from your Android device.
+All the photos that you share through the app are automatically stored in Google Photos – easily accessible from your Android device.

 This free messaging app works between computers, phones, and tablets.
 Anyone with Viber can send texts and calls to other users for free, regardless of their location.